timgit/pg-boss/docs/usage.md

 ## `unsubscribe(name)`

-Removes a subscription by job name and stops polling.
+Removes a subscription by name and stops polling.

 ### `offComplete(name)`